 First, lets recall the form of a subgroup list $SL$ as given in Figure~\ref{fig:subgroup_list_nominal}:

 where, $\Ta$ are the estimated parameters of subgroup $1$ and $\Td$ are the estimated parameters of the marginal distribution of the dataset and are thus constant for each dataset.
-On the other hand, the model form of a classification rule list $RL$ takes the following form:
+Second, the model form of a classification rule list $RL$ takes the following form:

 where $\hat{\Theta}^{\neg a}$ was used to emphasise that the default rule of a rule list is not fixed, and is equivalent to the `not rule $1$'.
-This is the key difference between between these two types of models, the default rule is fixed to the marginal distribution of the dataset for subgroup lists, and the default rule has the distribution of the negative set of the rules in the list for rule lists.
-It should be noted that there are many definitions of rule lists that use a fixed rule, however having a variable default rule that maximises the prediction quality is the best representative of rule lists and of the objective of finding the best machine learning model, i.e., returning the best partition of the data with the smallest error possible.
-Note that a decision tree is also part of this family of models as any path starting at the root of the tree to one of its leaves also forms a rule, and thus, a decision tree is equivalent to a set of disjoint rules, i.e., none of the rules described in this way overlap on a dataset.
-For the type of classification rule lists defined above, the encoding of the first rule and default rule is given by Eq.~\ref{eq:NML} as for both rules the parameters are unknown.
+This is the key difference between these two types of models, the default rule is fixed to the marginal distribution of the dataset for subgroup lists, and the default rule has the distribution of the negative set of the rules in the list for rule lists.
+It should be noted that there are many definitions of rule lists that use a fixed rule; however, having a variable default rule that maximises the prediction quality is the best representative of rule lists and of the objective of finding the best machine learning model, i.e., returning the best partition of the data with the smallest error possible.
+Note that a decision tree is also part of this family of models, as any path starting at the tree's root to one of its leaves also forms a rule.
+Thus, a decision tree is equivalent to a set of disjoint rules, i.e., none of the rules described in this way overlap on a dataset.
+For the type of classification rule lists defined above, the encoding of the first rule and default rule is given by Eq.~\ref{eq:NML} as for both rules; the parameters are unknown.

 Thus the MDL score of a rule list is given by:

 and note that the model encoding $L(RL)=L(SL)$, has both lists can be described in the same manner.